 By the turn of the twentieth century, a handful of railroads connected Utah as far as west Texas to the southeast and California to the west.
 Railroad tracks often followed trade routes previously forged by Native Americans and later followed by New Spain and Mexico.
-During the late 1800s, Railroads became conduits for the recruitment and transportation of Mexican laborers into the region.
+During the late 1800s, railroads became conduits for the recruitment and transportation of Mexican laborers into the region.
 Notably, railroads were responsible for strengthened and extended Hispanic cultures far into northern portions of the American West.

-During the late 1890s and 1900s, many Mexican and Latino immigrants migrated to northern areas of the West to find employment.
-These Latino/as found jobs in railroad and mining industries alongside African Americans and immigrant laborers from around the globe.
-Many of the Mexican and Latino laborers had worked for Mexican railroad companies before they arrived in Utah.
+During the late 1890s and 1900s, many Mexican and Latino/a immigrants migrated to northern areas of the West to find employment.
+These Latinos/as found jobs in railroad and mining industries alongside African Americans and immigrant laborers from around the globe.
+Many of the Mexican and Latino/a laborers had worked for Mexican railroad companies before they arrived in Utah.
 Most railroad companies chose to employ Traqueros, a name given to Mexican track workers who worked primarily north of the Rio Grande, to fill their open positions.
 Traqueros performed the same work as the Gandy Dancers or the Section Hands who did the hardest and most dangerous jobs including grading and laying and maintaining track.
 Whites often avoided the positions filled by Traqueros because of the lower pay, unsafe working conditions, and the high probability of turnover.

-During the Mexican Revolution, Salt Lake City saw a rapid increase in its Mexican American population.
+During the Mexican Revolution, Salt Lake City saw a rapid increase of its Mexican American population.
 Many Hispanics moved to Utah to work in the state’s expanding agricultural industry (ranching, fruit and orchard, dairies and truck farming).
 Although the United States Congress passed the Immigration Act of 1917 and 1924 to reduce the number of people entering the United States, a provision allowed Mexican immigrants to obtain a temporary permit because railroads, farmers, and other companies needed laborers.
 From the 1920s onward, many farmers turned to undocumented Mexican laborers to meet their demands for inexpensive labor.

-By the 1920s, Mexican immigrants and Latino/as created a thriving community on Salt Lake City’s west side.
+By the 1920s, Mexican immigrants and Latinos/as created a thriving community on Salt Lake City’s west side.
 Their primary purpose of emigrating to Utah was to pursue economic opportunities and to make a better life for themselves and their families.
-Due to several factors, including proximity to work or existing family and friends who lived in the area, Latinos moved into the neighborhood.
+Due to several factors, including proximity to work or existing family and friends who lived in the area, Latinos/as moved into the neighborhood.
 Above all else, it was because the neighborhood was one of few places where they could rent or own property.

 The west side also had a strong Catholic membership.
 During the mid-1920s, the Salt Lake City Roman Catholic Diocese determined there were ninety-six Roman Catholic Latino/a families who lived between the Union Pacific and Denver & Rio Grande Western railroad depots.
-There were also over a hundred Spanish speaking children attending public schools in SLC.
+There were also over a hundred Spanish speaking children attending public schools in Salt Lake City.
 With this information in hand, Father Francis M. Alva recommended that the diocese create a mission church and school named “Our Lady of Guadalupe” in the Pioneer Park neighborhood.

 In 1927, the diocese purchased an old pioneer adobe home at 528 West 400 South to convert into a convent and meeting space.
-With the help of six nuns from the Order of the Sisters of Perpetual Ordination, also called Las Madres or “the mothers,” opened the convent where the sisters taught catechism, ran a mother and girls club and a kindergarten, and taught an after school Sunday school program.
+With the help of six nuns from the Order of the Sisters of Perpetual Ordination, also called Las Madres, or “the mothers,” opened the convent where the sisters taught catechism, ran a mother and girls club and a kindergarten, and taught an after-school Sunday school program.
 They also ran a summer school program.
 The sisters remained at the Guadalupe Mission until 1939.

 There are many stories about how the Catholic church enriched Salt Lake City’s Latino/a population.
 For example, Edward Mayer, a retired professor of Spanish, recalls that his mother, Bertha Mayer, was so grateful for the Spanish-speaking services and programs offered by the parish.
 Every Saturday night she and her children would polish their white patent leather shoes in preparation for the Sunday mass.
 Even though Mayer owned an automobile, she proudly walked her family to church services each Sunday, passing Pioneer Park on her way to and from mass.

 Contributors: A special thanks to Charles (Chuck) Salazar and Jennifer Macias for contributing to the contents of this post.
-A profound gratitude to Lisa Nelson and the narrators at the Utah State Library’s Reading for the Blind Program for creating the audio for this post.

 Jeffery Marcos Garcilaza, “Traqueros: Mexican Railroad Workers in the United States, 1870-1930,” in Al Filo: Mexican American Studies Series, Roberto R. Calderon, Ed., (Denton: University of North Texas Press, 2012).